 Most online ecommerce systems allow you to track spend by email address, so it should be easy enough for you to mine this data and build a list of high spenders.
 You may be able to do things like send out gift vouchers for everyone who spends $500 online with you within a certain period, for example.

 You might also be able to track and target certain clients who purchase certain items.
-For example, you can send a campaign to all customers who purchased stage 1 of a program and entice them to purchase Stage 2.
+For example, you may wish to send a campaign to all customers who purchased stage 1 of a program and entice them to purchase Stage 2.

-Have you ever thought about targeting those people who regularly open your emails but don't click on anything?
-What about those people who open, click and then don't do anything?
+Have you ever thought about targeting those people who regularly open your emails and not click on anything?
+What about those people who open, click and not do anything?

-What about rewarding those customers that DO open, click and buy?
+We about reward those customers that open, click and buy?

-The level of engagement that your email marketing database already has can be used as a method of further data segmentation and ALL email marketing programs allow you the ability to track and use this information.
+The level of engagement that your email marketing base already has with you can be used as a method of further data segmentation and ALL email marketing programs allow you the ability to track and use this information.

 Are you a blogger?
 Do you sell services?
-Then perhaps you need to think about the kinds of topics or services you focus on, and then allow your audience to also choose to receive those kinds of campaigns.
+Then perhaps you need to think about the kinds of topics or services you focus on and then allow your audience to also choose to receive those kinds of campaigns.
 These kind of segmentation, tends to work best if after people sign up, that they are given an opportunity to select preferences for more relevant campaigns.
 This can work well by directing people to a special landing page in their welcome to us signing up email.